 As part of this commitment to social responsibility, NZW provides funding to The Tomorrow Project (TTP), an incorporated society and registered charity.
-TTP funds the Life Education Trust to deliver SMASHED, a programme that uses live theatre and interactive workshops to engage students on the dangers of underage drinking.
+TTP funds the Life Education Trust to deliver SMASHED, a This decline reflects a number of different factors, including demographic changes, migration, and changing market dynamics.

+programme that uses live theatre and

+interactive workshops to engage students on the dangers of underage drinking.
 The programme was developed overseas, and has been positively reviewed in New Zealand by the New Zealand Council of Educational Research.
 TTP, again with NZW support, is also working on a new brand to replace the longstanding Cheers! brand-watch this space.